 While these debates are engrossing, let’s not get lost in details as this article aims to be an introductory resource for DeFi.
 Ultimately, permissionlessness happens to be the most crucial aspect of DeFi as it not only constitutes the foundations for an inclusive financial system, but also paves the path for its continuous global development.
 Anybody can create a DeFi application on a public blockchain and integrate their service into a vast, interoperable system.
 As these financial products are built on a shared infrastructure (e.g., Ethereum), they are all composable by nature.
 They can communicate seamlessly and integrate with other services built on the same blockchain without arduous integration hurdles.
 That's why they are often called "money legos."

-While Bitcoin only supports transactions with simple value or information transfers, blockchains like Ethereum, Avalanche, and Solana are designed as smart contract platforms that support arbitrary state transitions.
+While Bitcoin primarily acts as a peer to peer payments network, blockchains like Ethereum, Avalanche, and Solana are designed as smart contract platforms that support arbitrary state transitions.
 All transactions are made through unique accounts called smart contracts, which are recipes with logical directives that incorporate conditionality to transactions.
-A less fancy explanation is that these smart contracts are computer programs that live on the blockchain.
+A less fancy explanation is that these smart contracts are computer programs that live on the blockchain that have the ability to facilitate whatever action/transaction coded in the contracts.
 Decentralized applications, NFTs, fungible tokens, and anything claiming to be a somewhat complex on-chain product are all powered by smart contracts.

 The permissionless and immutable nature of public blockchains combined with this possibility for complexity constitutes the foundations for DeFi applications.
 Through the conditionality, decentralized lending platforms are able to hardcode the rules for loans, decentralized exchanges enable trading without a centralized clearing mechanism, and developers can introduce unique financial instruments to the digital economy.

 There are layers to every DeFi application.
-When a user interacts with one through a website, like with Uniswap to supply ETH and USDC as liquidity, they are essentially using an interface to call the smart contract on the Ethereum blockchain.
-The main immutable product is the smart contract, while the website is a mere layer that facilitates access to the chain.
-Shutting down the website or disbanding the team behind the project will not affect the continuity of the application.
+When a user interacts with one through a website, like with Uniswap to supply liquidity to the ETH-USDC pool, they are essentially using an interface to call the smart contract on the Ethereum blockchain.
+The main immutable product is the smart contract and the transactions once it's been executed, while the website is a mere layer that facilitates access to the chain.
+Shutting down the website or disbanding the team behind the project will not affect the continuity of the application and in most the community has the ability to keep the project alive and running.
 The immutability of smart contracts means that funds and services live on as long as node operators continue to power the underlying blockchains.

 To learn more about smart contracts and how to read them, refer to this thread.